joachim-gassen/ExPanDaR/README.md

 Further Information
 -------------------

-For further information, please refer to the articles and function call references of the package documentation, available [here](https://joachim-gassen.github.io/ExPanDaR).
+For further information, please refer to the articles and function call references of the package documentation, available [here](https://joachim-gassen.github.io/ExPanDaR) for the CRAN version and [here](https://joachim-gassen.github.io/ExPanDaR/dev) for the current development version.

 Enjoy!